-Course students a comprehensive idea about the fluid prosperities, basic units.
-Fluid

-Control volume approach, differential and integral continuity equation, pressure variation in flowing fluids, Euler's and Bernoulli's equations, application of Bernoulli equation, momentum principle and its applications.
+students a comprehensive idea about the fluid prosperities, basic units.
+Fluid statics, pressure and its measurements, force on plane and curved submerged surface, floation.
+Fluid in motion, flow kinematics and visualization, Control volume approach, differential and integral continuity equation, pressure variation in flowing fluids, Euler's and Bernoulli's equations, application of Bernoulli equation, momentum principle and its applications.